mfdebian/git-flow/README.md

 # git-flow
-To be used in a presentation about how to use git
+To be used in a presentation about how to use git and github.